INTERNSHIP & APPRENTICESHIP

 Interns and apprentices have the opportunity to staff our Programs including:

-Full-day nature immersion Homeschool Programs in the Fall, Winter and Spring
+Weekly, full-day nature immersion Homeschool Programs in the Fall, Winter & Spring

 • Wildlife tracking